-Lot: a piece, parcel, tract, or plot of land intended as a unit for transfer of ownership or for development, the size of which shall be regulated by the County Zoning Ordinance and County Code of Ordinances, as amended.
+Lot: a piece, parcel, tract, or plot of land intended as a unit for transfer of ownership or for development, the size of which shall be regulated by the county zoning ordinance and county code of laws, as amended.

 Large Construction Activity: is defined in section 122.26(b) of SC Regulation 61-9 and incorporated here by reference.
 A large construction activity includes clearing, grading, and excavating resulting in a land disturbance that will disturb equal to or greater than five acres of land or will disturb less than five acres of total land area but is part of a larger common plan of development or sale that will ultimately disturb equal to or greater than five acres.
 Large construction activity does not include routine maintenance that is performed to maintain the original line and grade, hydraulic capacity, or original purpose of the Site.